Workers' Compensation Appeals

 Pennsylvania Workers' Compensation Appeal Board

-If the workers’ compensation judge issues a decision that isn’t in your favor, you can appeal the decision.
-You have 20 days from the day your written decision is issued to file an appeal with the Pennsylvania Workers’ Compensation Appeal Board.
+If the workers' compensation judge issues a decision that isn't in your favor, the first step is filing an appeal with the Pennsylvania Workers' Compensation Appeal Board.
+You have 20 days from the day your written decision is issued to file an appeal with the Appeal Board.

 The Pennsylvania Workers' Compensation Appeal Board will review your case and decide if they agree or disagree with the original decision.
 The Appeal Board will then issue a written decision.